 Purity and impurity belong to one

-Besides the four Noble Truths, the Twelvefold Chain of Origination, the Eightfold Path of Righteousness, etc.—all tend towards enlightenment and emancipation, and not towards absolute dependence or receptivity.
+Moreover, the Four Noble Truths, the Twelvefold Chain of Origination, the Eightfold Path of Righteousness, etc., all tend towards enlightenment and emancipation, and not towards absolute dependence or receptivity.
 ‘To see with one’s own eyes and be liberated’ is the Buddhist motto, and there is apparently no room for passivity.
-For the latter can (p.
-269) take place only when one makes oneself a receptacle for an outside power.
+For the latter can take place only when one makes oneself a receptacle for an outside power.

 ’Tis this that he can call his own